 You will never understand the Russian Soul if you don’t experience a Russian banya (баня)!
 It is one of the oldest Russian traditions that is popular even today.
+The Russian banya is a Russian-style bath house.
 There’s no Russian who has never been to the banya.
 The banya is a Russian version of a sauna.
-Lots of countries have their own bathing traditions (remember a Finnish sauna or a Turkish hammam) but the Russian banya is supposed to be the most extreme one.
+Lots of countries have their own bathing traditions (remember a Finnish sauna or a Turkish hammam) but the Russian bath house is supposed to be the most extreme one.
 What else would you expect from the rough Russians?
 Here are a few facts about Russian bathing tradition.

 The Russian banya traditions have been formed for centuries.
 First banyas appeared in Russia in the 5th century!
 Since the ancient times the banya is supposed to have healing effect on human health.
 Hot steam opens the pores, cleans and hydrates the skin, and makes it smooth and soft.